AjWestfield/video-generation-ai-done/template-2/README.md

    - In storytelling mode, it creates structured narratives with clear beginning, middle, and end
 3. ElevenLabs converts the script to a natural-sounding voiceover
 4. Replicate's Flux 1.1 Pro model creates photorealistic images based on the generated prompts
+5. (Optional) Animate the static images into dynamic video clips using Replicate's Kling model
-5. Replicate's MusicGen creates background music that matches the mood
+6. Replicate's MusicGen creates background music that matches the mood
-6. Professional audio processing applies broadcast-standard normalization to voice and music
+7. Professional audio processing applies broadcast-standard normalization to voice and music
-7. FFmpeg combines the images and mixed audio into a complete video
+8. FFmpeg combines the static images or animated clips with mixed audio into a complete video
-8. Users can download or share the final video
+9. Users can download or share the final video

+## Animation Feature

+The application now supports animating static images into dynamic 4-second video clips:

+- Uses Replicate's Kling v1.6 Standard model
+- Motion prompts are intelligently generated using Google Gemini based on the original image context
+- Batch processing with proper rate-limiting to handle large storyboards
+- Animated clips can be viewed in a modal with motion prompt details
+- Final video can use either static images or animated clips
+- Toggle between showing static images or animations in the storyboard view

 ## Narrative Structures